based on Reviews

 The safe intake level for food supplements (including fortified foods) is derived as follows:

-• Tolerable maximum daily intake (UL) less nutrient intake from the usual diet (reference value) = safe intake
+• Tolerable maximum daily intake (UL) less nutrient intake from a normal diet (reference value) = Safe intake

 Vitamin A